gleam-lang/gleam/notes/talk.md

 I want the AST I've generated to be the body of the function.
 How do I do that?

-I just write a function where the body is just calling `unquote` on the AST, injecting the expression back into the code.
+It turns out that `def` is not a keyword, but instead a macro.
+As a macro I can use `unquote` to inject the AST back into the code as an expression at compile time.

-And now I have a templating language that I can use in a real app.
+And now I can generate functions, and I have the beginnings of a HTML templating language that I can use in a real app.

 ```pug
 ul